Transparency Solomon Islands says MPs should not have direct control over funds for their constituencies.

 Solomon Islanders go to the polls on the third of April and campaigning around the country has begun in earnest.

-Transparency's chief executive Ruth Liloqula says many voters in Solomon Islanders think change will come from electing new leaders.
+The watchdog's chief executive Ruth Liloqula said many voters in Solomon Islands think change will come from electing new leaders.

-But she told Koroi Hawkins true change can only happen if the power over the Rural Constituency Development Funds is removed from parliamentarians.
+But she said true change can only happen if the power over Rural Constituency Development Funds or RCDFs is removed from the "clutch" of parliamentarians.